Bibliome/alvisnlp/README.md

 Clone the git repository or download from https://github.com/Bibliome/alvisnlp

-# Build and install into the homedir of the package
+# Build and install from the package homedir

 `mvn clean install`

 # Command-line interface

-## Install from the homedir of the package
+## Install from the package homedir

 `./install.sh DIR`